nus-cs2113-AY2021S1/tp/docs/team/ongdezhi.md

 *   **New Feature:** Added the ability to save and load user data automatically.
     *   What it does: Helps the user to automatically save their profile details into the file `user.txt`, and load these data automatically when the application is launched.
     *   Justification: This allows the application to greet the user so they can feel welcomed.
-    *   Highlights: When the user data is loaded, it performs several checks to validate the user data.
+    *   Highlights: It performs several checks on the user data to ensure that a valid `User` object can be created from it.

 *   **Code Contributed:** [RepoSense Link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=ongdezhi&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=OngDeZhi&tabRepo=AY2021S1-CS2113T-F12-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other).